Your courses are offered by Brightwood College | Hammond

 Cost of Prelicense Education: $250–$400

 The first step you must take to become a real estate salesperson in Pennsylvania is to complete courses in Real Estate Fundamentals and Real Estate Practice.
-Each course is 30 hours.
+This is a total of 75 hours of education.
 Over 70 private schools in Pennsylvania, plus many community colleges and public universities, offer these courses in classroom, home study, and online formats.
 The cost for the two courses, plus examination preparation materials, can run from approximately $250 to over $400, depending on the format.

 PSI Exam Provider Fee: $54